alephium/www/src/content/news/community-highlight-12-sam-a-k-a-energy45-610005a9219b/index.md

 ---
 date: 2023-08-18T12:29:21.741000Z
-description: Regularly, we put the spotlight on an active member of the Alephium community.
+description: "Community Highlight #12: Meet Sam a.k.a energy45, an active member of the Alephium community showcasing their contributions, passion, and dedication to the ecosystem."
-  This is an opportunity to showcase their contributions to…
-spotlight: false
+seoDescription: "Alephium Community Highlight #12 Sam energy45 - active community member showcase.
+Contributions, passion, and dedication to blockchain ecosystem."
 featuredImage: image_614403f8d4.jpg
 title: 'Community Highlight #12, Sam a.k.a energy45'
 ---